 Allie played and started at Bryant all three years of varsity and all four years at AR Tech.
 While at ATU, Allie was two times All-GAC honorable mention, All-GAC second team, 2018 GAC regular season and conference champs.
 She graduated in May of 2020 with BS Business Administration Management & Marketing.
 She has four years of club coaching in team setting along with private coaching experience.

 Victoria is Junior High 7th grade Coach at Episcopal Collegiate School (ESC).
-She has been coaching club for EVA the last two season and is returning for her third season as a national level coach after displaying great game and skill knowledge along with great team leadership.
+She has been coaching club for EVA the last three season and is returning for her fourth season once again in the role of a national level head coach coach.
+Victoria's coaching style is a great balance of high expectation and hype energy for her team.
+She has a great game and skill knowledge along with great team leadership abilities.

 Victoria played and started at Cabot all three years from 2012-2015.
 She went on to play at Ouachita Baptist University.
 While at OBU, Victoria and her team won the GAC conference tournament in 2016.
 The fondest memory from the championship is that she hit perfect hitting percentage (very, very rare in volleyball).
 She also has coaching experience in a local club in Arkadelphia where she coached 14U team.